 1. An applicant or Contractor shall prepare and submit to the Secretary-General a scoping report in accordance with this regulation and in the format prescribed in Annex IV.

-2. An application or Contractor shall use Environmental Impact Assessment scoping to identify and prioritize the main activities and potential impacts associated with the proposed in order to focus the Environmental Impact Assessment and Environmental Impact Statement on the key environmental issues.
+2. An application or Contractor shall use Environmental Impact Assessment scoping to identify and prioritize the main activities and potential impacts associated with the proposed Exploitation in order to focus the Environmental Impact Assessment and Environmental Impact Statement on the key environmental issues.

 [3.
 In undertaking the Environmental Impact Assessment scoping process the applicant or Contractor shall: